alisdt/online_experiments_course/06_data.rst

 Create a file called ``save_data.php``, and add the code found on :doc:`this page <example_code/record_result>`.

-Edit the text to replace UUN with your username.
 Now upload the file to the same place as the ``factorial`` example.

 As I said before, this code will receive the data.
 Now we need to write some code to *send* the data.
 Remember that the experiment is running entirely in the participant's web browser.
 We'll write some code that sends all